llwu/reverseflow/README.md

-## Backflow
+## reverseflow

-Backflow is a library to execute tensorflow programs backwards.
+reverseflow is a library to execute tensorflow programs backwards.

 ## Install